Admission & registration

 Check which documents are required

 After you have registered in Studielink, you will receive an email from UM within 24 hours.
 This email contains your personal student number and a password.
-You can use this information to access the MyUM portal.
+You can use this information to access the MyUM portal, the intranet of Maastrichtuniversity.

-In order to complete your registration, please upload the following documents via MyUM as soon as possible:
+In order to complete your registration, please upload the following documents via MyUM as soon as possible, at least before the application deadline:

 - A recent passport picture

-- A copy of your passport or your EU/EEA identity card (valid on 1 September 2017)
+- A copy of your valid passport or your EU/EEA identity card

 - Letter of motivation (see Admission requirements, Letter of motivation)